Lucio Redivo

-Lucio Redivo (born February 14, 1994) is an Argentine-Italian professional basketball player who last played for New Basket Brindisi in the Italian Lega Basket Serie A (LBA) and the FIBA Basketball Champions League (BCL).
+Lucio Redivo (born February 14, 1994) is an Argentine-Italian professional basketball player for Gesteco Cividale of the Italian Serie A2.
 He can play at both the point guard and shooting guard positions, with shooting guard being his main position.

 Professional career

 Redivo started his professional career with the Argentine club Bahía Basket in 2012.
 On August 26, 2017, he joined the Spanish club Bilbao Basket.
 In 2017–18 season, he averaged 10.2 points over 33 games in the Spanish League.
 He also appeared in 9 games of EuroCup and averaged 9.6 points, 1.4 assists and 1.1 rebounds per game.

 On August 1, 2018, he signed a contract with the Spanish club CB Breogán.
 Over 32 Spanish League games, he averaged 10.8 points, 2.2 assists and 1.9 rebounds per game.

 He played Los Aguacateros of the Mexican Basketball League in the season 2019–20 and the next year (season 2020–21), he played in the Italian Serie A2 for Casale Monferrato.

-At the beginning of the 2021–22 season, Redivo was called by Brindisi in the Serie A to replace the injured Wes Clark with a short term contract, with the possibility to extend it to the end of the season.
+At the beginning of the 2021–22 season, Redivo was called by Brindisi in the Serie A to replace the injured Wes Clark with a short-term contract, with the possibility to extend it to the end of the season.